hermit-os/rftrace/README.md

 There is a small [merge.py python script](/tools/merge.py) to merge the traces.
 See it's help for usage instructions.

+An example makefile for gathering events from host+guest, aligning them all and merging them is given in `examples/multi`

+### Visualizing the traces
+There is an awesome trace recorder and visualizer called [Tracy](https://github.com/wolfpld/tracy).
+It provides an [importer](https://github.com/wolfpld/tracy/tree/master/import-chrome/src) for the chromium trace format, so traces merged traces can be visualized there.
+The converter is pretty memory-inefficient though, so it will not work with large traces.
+In my testing ~15x trace-file-size memory usage, and ~1min processing time for each 100MB chromium-json-trace file.

 ## Alternative Tracers
 A lot of alternatives were considered before writing this crate.
 Here is a list of options and why they were not chosen.